A young woman sitting on the floor and holding a laptop laughs as a dog nuzzles her neck.

 1. Regularly reviewing your credit card statements and credit report can help catch signs of identity theft.

-2. If you see unusual charges on your credit card statement—even just a few cents—it could mean your information is at risk.
+2. If you see unusual credit card charges—even just a few cents—your personal information could be at risk.

 1. Unexplained transactions on your credit and bank accounts

-An obvious giveaway that someone has hacked your bank or credit card accounts is a list of charges you don’t remember making.
-If you don’t check your statements regularly, however, they could be easy to overlook.
+An obvious giveaway that someone has obtained your credit card information or access to your bank account is a list of charges you don’t remember making.
+If you don’t check your statements regularly, this suspicious activity could be easy to overlook.

 A common practice among identity thieves is to make one or two small charges on a credit card.
 If these go unnoticed, they may get bolder and start making larger charges.
 The damage can be severe by the time you catch on.